 NURS 191.
 Service-Learning in Nursing.
 Service-learning experience provides an opportunity for students to use community health and leadership theories and principles in a practical application by working with a community agency to mutually determine a defined health need/problem, identify a goal to meet or solve the community problem, and complete a culminating group project.
 The service-learning experience takes two semesters to complete.
 Prerequisite: NURS 136, NURS 137, NURS 138, NURS 139; or instructor permission.
 Corequisite: NURS 143 and NURS 144.
-Graded Credit/No Credit.
-1-2 units.
+Graded: Credit / No Credit.
+Units: 1.0-2.0.

 NURS 194.
 Cooperative Education in Nursing.
 Employment experience in local health care setting in which students will be supervised by a preceptor in the setting, and a faculty member.
 Students will perform only those clinical skills in which previous training and competency has been demonstrated.
 Experiences will be arranged though the Cooperative Education Program office and the Division of Nursing.
 Requirements include: preparation of an application packet, attendance at mentoring workshops, completion of a written report, completion of work assignment (hours to be arranged), participation in scheduled clinical conferences and maintenance of a clinical log.
-Prerequisite:

-Completion of lower division course work and completion or concurrent enrollment in the second semester of the nursing major courses, a GPA of 2.5 or above, health clearance, current CPR certification, malpractice insurance, and instructor permission.
+Prerequisite: Completion of lower division course work and completion or concurrent enrollment in the second semester of the nursing major courses, a GPA of 2.5 or above, health clearance, current CPR certification, malpractice insurance, and instructor permission.
 Course may be repeated up to three times for credit.
-Graded Credit/No Credit.
-1-12 units.
+Graded: Credit / No Credit.
+Units: 1.0-12.0.

 NURS 195.
 Field Study.
 Guided study and experience in a specified nursing area.
 Prerequisite: Instructor permission.
-Graded Credit/No Credit.
-1-6 units.
+Graded: Credit / No Credit.
+Units: 1.0-6.0.

 NURS 196.
 Experimental Offerings in Nursing.
 Exploration and discussion of current problems and issues in nursing with emphasis on the individual nurse's growth and contribution to a changing society.
 Prerequisite: Instructor permission.
-2 units.
+Units: 2.0.

 NURS 199.
 Special Problems.
 Individual projects and directed reading for students who are competent to assume independent work.
 Admission to this course requires approval of faculty member under whom the independent work is to be conducted.
-2 units.
+Graded: Graded (CR/NC Available).
+Units: 2.0.